guiyangwu/pysctp/README.md

   sk.close()
 </pre>

-The autotest programs (test.py and test_server.py) are actually a good example of pysctp usage.
+The autotest programs (test_XXXX.py) are actually a good example of pysctp usage.

 The BSD/Sockets SCTP extensions are defined by an IETF draft